erharshmishra/javascript/README.md

 - Updating Query Strings

 ## 🎯 Purpose of This Repository
-- 📚 Learn JavaScript from scratch
+- 📚 Learn JavaScript from scratch.
-- 🧪 Practice concepts with real examples
+- 🧪 Practice concepts with real examples.
-- 🛠️ Build a strong foundation for frontend development
+- 🛠️ Build a strong foundation for frontend development.
-- 🔥 Prepare for interviews & projects
+- 🔥 Prepare for interviews & projects.

 ## 🚀 How to Use
 1. Clone the repository: git clone https://github.com/your-username/your-repo-name.git